-Born December 2, 1929, in Glasgow, Scotland, Harry Benson is a living legend in the world of photography.
-He is best known for his work with celebrities, and he has won numerous awards for his photographs.
+Born December 2, 1929, in Glasgow, Scotland, Harry Benson is a living legend in photography.
+He is best known for his work with celebrities and has won numerous awards for his photographs.
 He has also published several books on photography.
 Harry’s photos have graced such notable magazines as Life, Vanity Fair, and The New Yorker, and over one hundred of his photos have appeared on the cover of People magazine.
 To say he is a prolific photographer would be an understatement.
-In fact, Harry continues to work today, even at eighty-eight years old, far beyond when most people would retire, simply because he loves doing it.
+Harry continues to work today, even at eighty-eight years old, far beyond when most people would retire, simply because he loves doing it.

-His work has been so extensive, prolific, and important, he was awarded a CBE (Commander of the British Empire) from the Queen.
-A book has also recently been published that chronicles his more than six decades of photographic prominence, called Harry Benson: Persons of Interest.
+His work has been so extensive, prolific, and important he was awarded a CBE (Commander of the British Empire) from the Queen.
+A recently published book that chronicles his more than six decades of photographic prominence, Harry Benson: Persons of Interest.
 Another book about Harry came out around the same time as Persons of Interest, called The Beatles on the Road: 1964-1966.

-Harry received the Lifetime Achievement Award from the International Center of Photography in New York in April of 207.
+Harry received the Lifetime Achievement Award from the International Center of Photography in New York on April 2007.

-There is even a documentary about Harry available on Netflix called Harry Benson: Shoot First.
-A number of famous people Harry has photographed were interviewed for this documentary, including Alec Baldwin, Sharon Stone, Carl Bernstein, Dan Rather, Henry Kissinger, Pattie Davis, Bryant Gumbel, Joe Namath, Kerry Kennedy, Harry and his family, and more.
+A documentary about Harry is available on Netflix called Harry Benson: Shoot First.
+Several famous people Harry photographed were interviewed for this documentary, including Alec Baldwin, Sharon Stone, Carl Bernstein, Dan Rather, Henry Kissinger, Pattie Davis, Bryant Gumbel, Joe Namath, Kerry Kennedy, Harry and his family, and more.

 Needless to say, Harry is a popular and respected photographer.
-He has had forty gallery and solo museum exhibitions in his career so far, and has published sixteen books.
+He has had forty gallery and solo museum exhibitions and published sixteen books in his career.
 His one-man exhibitions have been displayed at such notable institutions as The Smithsonian’s National Portrait Gallery, the National Portrait Gallery in Edinburgh, Scotland, the Kelvingrove Museum of Art in Glasgow, the Tucson Museum of Fine Art, and the Palm Beach Norton Museum of Art.

-In addition to the CBE he received from Queen Elizabeth II, Harry has also received three honorary Doctorate of Letters degrees, from St. Andrews University, Glasgow University, and Glasgow Caledonian University.
-He has an Honorary Fellow of London’s Royal Photographic Society, a LUCIE award, an induction into the International Photography Hall of Fame, and has twice been named NPPA Magazine’s Photographer of the Year.
+In addition to the CBE he received from Queen Elizabeth II, Harry has also received three honorary Doctorate of Letters degrees from St. Andrews University, Glasgow University, and Glasgow Caledonian University.
+He has an Honorary Fellow of London’s Royal Photographic Society, a LUCIE award, and an induction into the International Photography Hall of Fame.
+He has twice been named NPPA Magazine’s Photographer of the Year.

 Harry has been around to photograph some of the most important events in modern history.
-As an example, he was marching with Dr. Martin Luther King, Jr. during the Civil Rights Movement of the 1960’s and took photographs of these marches.
+For example, he was marching with Dr. Martin Luther King, Jr. during the Civil Rights Movement of the 1960s and took photographs of these marches.
 He has photographed Sir Winston Churchill, French president Charles de Gaulle, Queen Elizabeth II in Buckingham Palace, Kate Moss, Amy Winehouse, and Andy Warhol.
-There is hardly a celebrity in the world who has not encountered Harry Benson.
-Those who have not been photographed by him have certainly heard of him.
-Harry is as much of a celebrity in the photography world as the celebrities and famous politicians he photographs.
+There is hardly a celebrity worldwide who has not encountered Harry Benson.
+Those who he has not photographed have certainly heard of him.
+Harry is as much a celebrity in the photography world as the celebrities and famous politicians he photographs.

-While Harry was under contract to Life Magazine for thirty years, that is certainly not the only publication which has been graced by his photographs over the decades.
-Time, W, Newsweek, French Vogue, Forbes, Quest, Town & Country, People, Architectural Digest, and so many more have published Harry Benson’s photographic work, and continue to do so.
+While Harry was under contract to Life Magazine for thirty years, that is certainly not the only publication that his photographs over the decades have graced.
+Time, W, Newsweek, French Vogue, Forbes, Quest, Town & Country, People, Architectural Digest, and so many more have published Harry Benson’s photographic work and continue to do so.

 It seems as if Harry has been in the photography business forever.
-However, he actually started it as a hobby when he was a teenager in Glasgow.
-He began working as a photographer for the Daily Expressfrom 1958 to 1964.
-His assignment to come with The Beatles to America on their first American tour was the turning point in his career, and the famous “pillow fight” photograph is what made Harry famous himself.
-His style of photography is considered to be aggressive and on-the-spot, as he has an immediacy about him in capturing what he believes are or will be iconic images as they happen.
-It is this immediacy about his photography that has set him far apart from other pop culture photographers.
-No one else, not even the infamous Hollywood and British paparazzi, have been able to capture iconic images as they are happening in quite the artistic, stylish, and above all, intimate way that Harry Benson does it.
+However, he started it as a hobby in Glasgow as a teenager.
+He began working as a photographer for the Daily Express from 1958 to 1964.
+His assignment to come with The Beatles to America on their first American tour was the turning point in his career, and the famous “pillow fight” photograph made Harry famous himself.
+His photography style is considered aggressive and on-the-spot, as he has an immediacy about him in capturing what he believes are or will be iconic images as they happen.
+This immediacy about his photography has set him far apart from other pop culture photographers.
+No one else, not even the infamous Hollywood and British paparazzi, has been able to capture iconic images as they are happening in quite the artistic, stylish, and above all, intimate way that Harry Benson does it.

-Harry was there when Richard Nixon resigned as US President, he was with Coretta Scott King at Martin Luther King, Jr.’s funeral, he caught Willie Nelson taking a bubble bath and photographed it, and he photographed Ronald and Nancy Reagan dancing with joy in the midst of political turmoil.
+Harry was there when Richard Nixon resigned as US President, he was with Coretta Scott King at Martin Luther King, Jr.’s funeral, he caught Willie Nelson taking a bubble bath and photographed it, and he photographed Ronald and Nancy Reagan dancing with joy amid political turmoil.

-It is these one-of-a-kind, intimate moments that he is so good at capturing that have set Harry Benson far above the rest.
-They are what have made him the world’s most famous pop culture and cultural photographer.
+These one-of-a-kinds, intimate moments he is so good at capturing have set Harry Benson far above the rest.
+They are what has made him the world’s most famous pop culture and cultural photographer.